 There are 3 main categories of crowns and bridges:

-The core is made of metal (the part that fits the tooth) and is covered by a few layers of porcelain to mask the silver color of the metal, and give the tooth its natural appearance and functionality.
+The core is made of metal (the part that fits the tooth) and is covered by a few layers of porcelain to mask the silver color of the metal.
+This gives the tooth its natural appearance and functionality.

 Same deal, but instead of metal, Zirconium is used.
-Zirconium (you might know it as fake diamonds) is an incredibly strong, inert and durable material similar to metal, with the added advantage of being white in color, so you would expect the esthetics to be a lot better.
+Zirconium (you might know it as fake diamonds) is an incredibly strong, inert and durable material similar to metal.
+It has the added advantage of being white in color, so you would expect the aesthetics to be a lot better.

 The most modern advancement in the field.
 Crowns and bridges nowadays are almost all made of porcelain with no metal or zirconium core.
-This is because the research that went into the matter have made incredibly strong porcelain, plus they are made using computer guides, so the accuracy is far greater.
+This is because the research that went into the matter have made incredibly strong porcelain.
+They are made using computer guides, so the accuracy is far greater than traditional means.

-Final thoughts ..
 Edentulism (having missing teeth) is a global phenomenon.
-Almost everybody around the globe has suffered a loss of one or several teeth, probably due to lack of care and the ever popular opinion of “so what if I lost a tooth, I still have another 32 to chew on”.
-Nothing – and we mean nothing – could ever replace a natural tooth in its feel, comfort and naturality, so in this case “prevention is better than cure” takes a quite literal meaning.
+Almost everybody around the globe has suffered a loss of one or more teeth.
+Which is probably due to lack of care and the ever popular opinion of “so what if I lost a tooth, I still have another 32 to chew on”.